Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 gods.
 In somewhat the same way, the party member knew what constituted right conduct, and in exceedingly vague, generalized terms he knew what kinds of departure from it were possible.
-His sexual life, for example, was entirely Free eBooks at Planet eBook.com 385 regulated by the two Newspeak words SEXCRIME (sexual immorality) and GOODSEX (chastity).
+His sexual life, for example, was entirely regulated by the two Newspeak words SEXCRIME (sexual immorality) and GOODSEX (chastity).
 SEXCRIME covered all sexual misdeeds whatever.
 It covered fornication, adultery, homosexuality, and other perversions, and, in addition, normal intercourse practised for its own sake.
 There was no need to enumerate them separately, since they